disorderedmaterials/dissolve/web/content/docs/procedures/nodes/addnode.md

 ## Overview

-The `AddSpecies` node is a core component of nearly all configuration generators requiring the initial construction of a suitable starting point.
+The `Add` node is a core component of nearly all configuration generators requiring the initial construction of a suitable starting point.
 It adds a number of copies of a given target species to the current box, either at specific or random coordinates.
 By default, the box is resized to accommodate the new population of molecules based on a supplied density.

-If the species is periodic, the box associated with that species can be copied to the model as part of the `AddSpecies` process.
+If the species is periodic, the box associated with that species can be copied to the model as part of the `Add` process.
 In that case, an initial [`Box`]({{< ref boxnode >}}) node is not necessary in the procedure.

 ## Description